Australian Gold Lunar Rabbit 1 oz Series 1 – 1999

 People born in the Year of the Rabbit are articulate, talented, and ambitious.
 Further, they are virtuous, reserved, and have excellent taste.
 They are fond of gossip but are tactful and generally kind.
 Rabbit people seldom lose their tempers.
 They are clever at business and being conscientious, never back out of contracts.
 Being conservative and wise, rabbit people seldom gamble.
 They are most compatible with those born in the years of the Goat, Pig, and Dog.

 Another reason for the Australian Gold Lunar Rabbit 1 oz Series 1 coins’ popularity is that they are limited production coins.
-In contrast, Gold Eagles, which are the world’s best-selling 22-karat gold coins, and Gold Maple Leafs, the world’s best-selling 24-karat gold coins, are unlimited production coins.
 The 1-ounce Lunar Series gold coins are limited to 30,000 coins for each year and clearly have become collector favorites.

 Another feature that makes the Australian Gold Lunar Rabbit 1 oz Series 1 so popular is that The Perth Mint can produce back-dated coins until the production cap is met.
 This means that the earlier coins are still available and can be purchased near bullion coin prices, permitting collectors who learn of the series late to acquire the earlier coins at bullion coin prices.
 The policy of minting coins from earlier years is unique to The Perth Mint and for only the Lunar Series coins.